How to Set Up a Temporary Bank Account in New Zealand

 - A copy of your visa

-- A proof of address (and yes, this needs to be a New Zealand address.
+- Proof of address (and yes, this needs to be a New Zealand address.
 For advice on where to get one if you have just arrived from overseas, check out How to Open a New Zealand Bank Account).

 For tips on how to speed up this process, take a look at 6 Tips to Quickly Open a Bank Account in New Zealand.

 How to transfer money onto your New Zealand bank account

 No doubt, once you have opened a temporary New Zealand bank account, you will want to transfer some funds onto it.
 There are several ways of doing this, all with their own costs and benefits.

 If you are transferring money onto a New Zealand bank account from overseas, then follow our guide on How to Transfer Money to Your New Zealand Bank Account.